juliusgarbe/dotfiles/README.md

 ![ncview_example2](images/ncview_example2.png)

 ## Git aliases
-Although not included in this repository, I also use some aliases to make Git look prettier and more convenient.
+I also use some aliases to make Git look prettier and more convenient.
 If you want, for example, a much prettier looking `git log`, just add the following alias to the global Git config file (`~/.gitconfig`) by copy-pasting this command into your terminal:
 ```
 git config --global alias.logg "log --color --graph --pretty=format:'%C(bold yellow)%h%C(reset) - %C(green)[%cr]%C(reset) %s - %C(dim white)%an%C(reset) %C(bold red)%d%C(reset)' --abbrev-commit"
 ```